Filmora 8 Review: A Video Editor for Beginners & Intermediates

 Once your registration is complete, you simply enter your license code, and the watermark will be removed on any videos you export in the future.

-Wondershare Filmora 8: What's in It for You?
+A Review of Filmora: What's in It for You?

 The software has a huge range of features, and since we don't have room to talk about all of them we're going to focus on the main points that make it worth your time - as well as point out a few issues that might get in your way.